vidyabhandary/blog/_posts/2020-12-28-Grokking-Algos.md

 ---
-title: "Grokking Algorthms"
+title: "Grokking Algorithms"
 categories: Books
 author: "Vidya Bhandary"
 meta: "Algorithms"
 date: 2020-12-28
 ---

-### Book Review — Grokking Algorthms by Aditya Bhargava
+### Book Review — Grokking Algorithms by Aditya Bhargava

 The word *'grokking'* refers to *'understand (something) intuitively or by empathy'* and it is the intuition part that this book attempts to impart via some really awesome illustrations.